 - What length of time?

-- What specific trails, routes, landmarks, or campsites?
+- What trails, routes, landmarks, or campsites?

 - How many miles or how much vertical?